-Legally, any kind of supplement does not require approval from the FDA.
-The usual necessary trials that other drugs go through is not mandatory if the product is labeled as “nutritional supplement".
-So the bottom line is that it's not FDA approved, as it doesn't require to.
+Legally, supplements are not required to get approval from the FDA to be sold.
+The usual necessary trials that other drugs go through is not mandatory if the product is labeled as “nutritional supplement”.
+They are not FDA approved, as it not required to be.

-But this does not mean that you can just grab any collagen-based product that you come across.
-Collagen is obtained from animal sources also; the body parts of fish, cattle, pig, and chicken.
-These parts may be contaminated with heavy metals.
-Also, products derived from cow parts have an additional risk of being contaminated by diseases like the Mad Cow Disease (Bovine Spongiform Encephalopathy).
+But this does not mean all collagen-based products are made equal.
+Collagen obtained from animal sources like the body parts of fish, cattle, pig, and chicken can get contaminated with heavy metals.
+Products derived from cow parts have an additional risk of being infected by diseases like the Mad Cow Disease (Bovine Spongiform Encephalopathy).

 So, how should you choose your product?
 You need a company that follows the necessary health codes.
 Therefore, you should go for companies that have a 3rd party testing certificate from NSF, UL or USP, to make sure that your product is not contaminated with heavy metals and is free from other harmful agents/diseases.